thomasNGrayTv/touchboard-apps-electron/README.md

 ## Deployment

-Make sure Node.js is installed.
+Once you have the project folder on your machine, make sure Node.js is installed.
 You can get the latest version here: https://nodejs.org/en/download/

-Then copy the contents of the electron-builder-example.json5 file in the root directory of the project.
+Then copy the contents of the electron-builder-example.json5 file (located in the root directory of the project).
 Make a new file in the same directory called electron-builder.json5.
 Paste in the example file contents and add token field in the publish objects.
 Token value is the personal access token.
 If you are doing this for a new repo, also make sure to update all instances of "owner" and "repo" to your own.
 Here is a demo:

 ![electronConfigSetup](https://user-images.githubusercontent.com/102999741/169410756-146d2aa3-6a9c-4e16-9101-536b927d422a.gif)